TeamDman/Guides/MTG/TabletopSimulator.md

 The tutorial is short and gives an introduction to the basics, such as moving decks around, drawing cards, and shuffling.

+Press the lightbulb button on the main menu to launch the tutorial.

 ### Create a lobby
 ![the create lobby menu](TabletopSimulator/Tabletop_Simulator_XTv62GXOaP.png)
 ![the player count menu](TabletopSimulator/Tabletop_Simulator_V5zdva7ozL.png)